bitcoinjs/fast-dat-parser/README.md

 #### parse functions (`-f`)

-Each of these functions write their output as raw data (binary, not hex).
+Each of these pre-included functions write their output as raw data (binary, not hex).

 - `0` - Output the *unordered* 80-byte block headers, includes orphans
 - `1` - Outputs every script prefixed with a `uint16_t` length